dkratzert/FinalCif/docs/templates.rst

 * Property templates
     Property templates define possible dropdown-menus for common CIF keywords like _cell_measurement_temperature.
     The template values are accessible as a dropdown behind the respective key in the main table of FinalCif.
+    Some CIF keywords have hard-coded values for the drop-down menus, but you can change them by defining a new template entry for that CIF keyword.

 .. figure:: pics/templates.png